Premier League Enterprise activity has been delivered by Premier League and English Football clubs since 2008.

 This programme has enabled 27 clubs to provide unique and high-quality enterprise education in their local communities and has had a positive impact on young people, particularly in increasing confidence, aspirations, attendance and motivation at school.

-Since the Sport Relief partnership began, 25,600 participants have been engaged across 491 schools while 8,367 accredited qualifications have been obtained.
+Since the Sport Relief partnership began, more than 35,000 participants have been engaged across.

-In addition, a further six clubs will join them for the PL Enterprise Challenge, an annual football business challenge set by Premier League Executive Chairman, Richard Scudamore.
+In addition, a further six clubs will join them for the PL Enterprise Challenge, an annual football business challenge set by the Premier League.

 As part of the Challenge, each football club delivers heats to select a representative team, who then attend one of six regional "play-offs".